Six Easy Ways to Boost Relaxation and Reduce Stress

-Take a deep breath, release it slowly, and say ‘oooom’ — Do you need more oms in your life like we do?
+Take a deep breath, release it slowly, and say "oommm..."
+Do you need more oms in your life like we do?
 Almost everyone faces stress daily.
 Between work and home life, being there for our loved ones and other commitments, we manage a lot of responsibilities every day.
-Along with all those responsibilities come the seemingly inevitable — stress.
+Along with all those responsibilities comes the seemingly inevitable: stress.
 Yet, it doesn’t need to be that way.
-We know stress isn’t good for our bodies, and it can take a toll on our mind and bodies over time.
+We know stress isn’t good for our bodies, and it can take a toll on our minds and bodies both over time.
 So, if we can’t avoid stress, then how can we find ways to reduce stress?
 From your diet to your mind, here are six tips to help you relax and reduce stress.

 1. De-Stress with Your Diet

 Sometimes stress-eating can be good for you.
 Stock up on these healthy foods that have stress-reducing benefits and try to nourish your body with these foods to help reduce your stress level.

 - Chocolate & Cocoa: Who couldn’t use an excuse to eat more chocolate?
 Certain antioxidant elements in chocolate and cocoa, like polyphenols, can provide health benefits and protect your body from oxidative stress.
 Studies have shown that eating dark chocolate every day may lower stress hormones in your body too.1